-To clarify benchmarks for democratic progress in Kosovo, Michael Steiner, SRSG from 2002-2003, created the “Standards before Status” policy (Narten, 2007, p.
+To clarify benchmarks for democratic progress in Kosovo, Michael Steiner, SRSG from 2002 to 2003, created the “Standards before Status” policy (Narten, 2007, p.
 123).
 This policy provided a roadmap with eight critical preconditions (democratic institutions, the rule of law, rights of communities, returns of displaced persons, the economy, dialogue with Belgrade, property rights, and the Kosovo Protection Corps) with a particular emphasis on protecting Kosovo’s minorities (King and Mason, 2006, p.
 146).
 The policy established benchmarks that the PISG needed to reach before the sovereign status issue could be addressed.
 However, the benchmarks were loosely defined and hard to measure.
 Some standards also fell under UNMIK’s umbrella rather than the PISG, so it made little sense for UNMIK to deny Kosovo status talks if UNMIK could not meet a standard.